By Marilyn Heywood Paige

 What Does This Mean For Your Business?Your audience is sophisticated in their ability to tune out bad marketing so let that acumen work for you.
 Let your audience tune out your competitor’s ho-hum ads while you serve up fantastic ones.

 Leverage this well-kept secret.
 In the market space of companies under $100M in annual revenue, most businesses don’t allocate enough resources for the kind of market research that leads to great copywriting.
 As a result, they get what they pay for—mediocrity.
 Let me say that another way so it sinks in.
 The majority of $1M to $100M companies are competing with mediocre marketing.
-This creates a huge opportunity for any small business who wants to invest in the opposite—great marketing.
-Think what you could do when your audience is drawn to your marketing and doesn’t even see your competition’s ads.
+This creates a huge opportunity for any small business that wants to invest in the opposite—great marketing.
+Think about what you could do when your audience is drawn to your marketing and doesn’t even see your competition’s ads.

 Invest NowPaige Black excels in market research and copywriting, producing exceptional collateral that delivers the emotional connection your target audience craves.
 From a lead gen perspective, great marketing beats mediocre marketing time and time again.
 And right now, while many companies have taken a wait-and-see approach in their business, there has never been a better time to invest in marketing to dominate in your field.